 Grey is a wonderfully neutral and interesting colour, but I'm beginning to think that some shades - or at least grey used in some applications - are too trendy to last the long haul.
-Grey kitchen cabinets, for example, may look great now, but I have a feeling we may tire of them a few years down the road (I'm a big fan of the classic white or light wood kitchen that will never go out of style).
-Also, dark grey and very blue-grey rooms can risk feeling cold and stark if you don't layer them with lots of natural warm textures and colourful accents.
+Dark grey or blue-grey kitchen cabinets, for example, may look great now, but I have a feeling we may tire of them a few years down the road (I'm a big fan of the classic white or light wood kitchen that will never go out of style).
+Also, blue-grey rooms can risk feeling cold and stark if you don't layer them with lots of natural warm textures and colourful accents.

 That said, a light misty grey or a grey that's slightly on the warm side - aka greige - can be timeless and the perfect neutral backdrop for either colourful accessories or muted soft decor.
 Greys work really well when designing a calming, soothing space, and they're a wonderful alternative to white walls.
-A cool or neutral grey will do a great job of neutralizing overly yellow or reddish floors or cabinets.
+A cool or pure grey will do a great job of neutralizing overly yellow or reddish wood floor, cabinets and trim.
 Warm-neutral greiges will liven up a north-facing space or a room with low light.

-You absolutely need to test swatch different greys to see what will work in your space, because it can easily end up looking too cement-cold and dull or even dingy and dirty.
+You absolutely need to test different greys on your walls to see what will work in your space, because it can easily end up looking too cement-cold and dull or even dingy and dirty.
 Depending on where you live and the light that you get in your rooms, grey will look very different in your home compared to another, and in morning vs. evening.

 I use Sherwin Williams paint for a lot of my projects and Repose Gray is an all-time favourite that works in pretty much any space.
 It's a neutral with a teeny bit of a warm undertone so if feels good even in low light.